lichman0405/chemvcs/go/README.md

 - ⚠️ Checkout doesn't delete files not in target snapshot (requires manual cleanup)
 - ⚠️ Three-way merge not implemented (diverged branches rejected)
 - ⚠️ No merge conflict detection or resolution
-- ⚠️ Remote server (chemvcs-server) not yet implemented
+- ⚠️ Server authentication is placeholder (tokens not implemented)

 ## Documentation